ronanguilloux/GeocoderToolkit/README.md

 **GeocoderToolkit** is a geo-related utils & toolkit PHP library, build atop the [Geocoder](https://github.com/willdurand/Geocoder) library

+It provides simple tools such as
+* distant geopoints coordinates calculation (bounding box angles, etc.)
+* other geo-related tools to come (all contributors will be fully credited!)

 [![Build Status](https://secure.travis-ci.org/ronanguilloux/GeocoderToolkit.png?branch=master)](http://travis-ci.org/ronanguilloux/GeocoderToolkit)

 Installation
 ------------

-GeocoderToolkit is build atop the [Geocoder](https://github.com/willdurand/Geocoder) library: It is not a stand-alone library.
+GeocoderToolkit is not a stand-alone library: it assumes strong dependency with the [Geocoder](https://github.com/willdurand/Geocoder).

-The recommended way to install Geocoder is through composer.
+The recommended way to install Geocoder is through [composer](http://getcomposer.org).

 Just create a `composer.json` file for your project: